joemoose/psiops/docs/combat.md

 The *damage modifier* applied to a successful attack is determined by the type of weapon you’re using.
 Modifiers for each weapon type are listed in the [Equipment](equipment.md) section.
 See [Combat Weapons](equipment.md#combat-weapons).

-For weapons or other attack types not listed on the Combat Weapons list, use the following guidelines to gauge damage modifiers:
+For weapons or other attacks not listed on the Combat Weapons list, use the following guidelines to gauge damage modifiers:

 | Level of Effect | Examples | Modifier |
 | - | - | :-: |